Fisher zeroes and the fluctuations of the spectral form factor of chaotic systems: Conclusions

 \section{Conclusions}

 The problem of the spectral form factor is one of computing a free energy in the complex temperature plane, with the very important caveat that, unlike the situation in thermodynamics, one goes to complex inverse temperatures $|\beta|$ which do not remain constant in the thermodynamic limit.
 The computation of fluctuations of the free energy sampled over ranges of $|\beta|$ that are exponential in the size $N$ is thus a problem of Large Deviation theory.
+Note that the fact that the larger spikes are exponentially rare and exponentially thin (in $N$) implies that the effect of these fluctuations will be ignored by higher moments of the trace, i.e. by a replica treatment of the problem.

+The form factor may be expressed as a sum of the time-correlations $\sum_n \langle A_n(t) A_n(0)\rangle$ of an exponential set of operators \cite{cotler2017chaos}.
+It would be interesting to see if the zeroes move chaotically with the addition of each new term, even for a single sample.

 We have given an estimate of the size of the largest deviations (spikes) assuming that the system may be considered for these purposes to be featureless, i.e. to have level correlations given only by the standard level repulsion.
 That this assumption is valid for {\em all} large fluctuations of SYK is plausible, but not given.

 The `gravity' side of SYK would give us the probability density of large spikes of a single sample at a given time through the density of Fisher zeroes obtained through the Laplacian in temperature, but the actual position would require exponential precision in $N$.
 Here we have only discussed the largest spikes.
 It seems possible that a more detailed distribution of fluctuations may be obtained directly from the theory of random polynomials.